Landlord Entry to Rental Property

 - Intentional Infliction of Emotional Distress: perpetuating a pattern of intentional acts that end up causing serious emotional consequences to the tenant.

-Repeated landlord (or property manager) abuses of a tenant’s right of privacy may provide that tenant with a legal excuse to break their lease or end the tenancy early—without incurring any liability for further rent.
+Repeated abuses of a tenant’s right to privacy may provide the tenant with a legal excuse to break their lease or end the tenancy early—without incurring any liability for further rent.
 If the landlord later attempts to sue the tenant for the rent, the tenant can use the repeated intrusions of privacy as a valid defense.

 Recovering Money Damages

 Tenants who sue their landlord for unlawful entry (or invasion of privacy) may experience difficulty in proving much in the way of monetary damages.
 In short, that tenant needs to prove to a judge how a landlord’s invasion of privacy was harmful.
 Not all cases are created equal.
-Those tenants who can demonstrate a repeated pattern of illegal entry—after and against written notice—will fare better than those who cannot.
+Those tenants who can demonstrate a repeated pattern of illegal entry will fare better than those who cannot.
 Sometimes, just one or two especially outrageous acts by the landlord may be enough to ensure a victory in court.

 Often, it comes down to the evidence offered.
 Emails or letters sent to the landlord regarding the privacy violations may prove especially damning, as will testimony from other tenants who attest to the landlord’s intrusive behavior.